Our client, age 26, had a bright future ahead of her. She was a nursing student, studying to become a registered nurse (RN).

 She and her boyfriend decided to go to the L.A.
 County fair in Pomona.
 The two drove into the parking lot and saw a huge parking lot with no spaces open except those toward the front for disabled persons.

 Our client was devastated.
 She conceded that she was the driver of the car and that it was her car.
 She was then issued a citation for a misdemeanor violation of Vehicle Code § 4461(c), improper use or display of a disabled person parking placard.
-Such a citation was especially painful for her, as she was intending to enter a profession premised upon helping the sick, injured and disabled.
+Such a citation was especially painful for her, as she was intending to enter a profession premised upon helping the sick, injured and disabled, not making their life more difficult by usurping a parking place positioned to make their walk shorter.

 The client and her boyfriend returned home, confused.
 They did what many people do – they opened up their computer and searched on Google what the consequences of such a violation were for a registered nurse and for anyone else.